uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 ... // For html
 ```

 But before we look into how `useReducer` works, why don't we figure out how it works by ourselves and implement our own version of `useReducer`?
-Since we've implemented a custom hook and custom hooks give us unlimited flexibility.
+We've implemented a custom hook and we know that custom hooks could give us unlimited flexibility.
 Can we implement our `useMyReducer` that works the same as the built-in `useReducer` in the example above?

 Yes, we can.

 ### Implement useMyReducer - Part 1, State

-We'll implement our own hook by inspecting the patterns useReducer() has.
+We'll implement our own hook by inspecting the patterns `useReducer` has.

 First, look at how the state is managed when using `useReducer`.
-Instead of creating a new state for each of the field, useReducer creates a central state object that organizes every field and passes the central object to the reducer.
+Instead of creating a new state for each of the field, `useReducer` creates a central state object that organizes every field and passes the central object to the reducer.
 We can easily simulate this behavior using `useState`:

 ```jsx
 const [state, setState] = useState(initialState);